 Debbie Adler Myers

-Debbie Adler Myers is President & Chief Executive Officer of Gingrich 360.
-Debbie is leading the team to expand the umbrella Gingrich consulting and media brand across platforms and partnerships.
-Debbie is an Emmy and Peabody award-winning producer and creative entertainment business leader specializing in smart entertainment, content strategy and marketing across multiple genres and platforms.
+Debbie Adler Myers is president of the Gingrich 360 Network.
+As she leads efforts to expand the umbrella Gingrich consulting and media brand across platforms and partnerships.
+Myers is an Emmy and Peabody award-winning producer and creative entertainment business leader specializing in smart entertainment, content strategy and marketing across multiple genres and platforms.

 Myers spent 10 years at Discovery Communications, most recently serving as general manager and executive vice president of the Science Channel, where she spearheaded many Emmy and Peabody award-winning series that merged science, technology, and history with humor and pop culture.
 These programs included Emmy winner “Through the Wormhole with Morgan Freeman,” Emmy winner, “The Rising Rebuilding Ground Zero” with Steven Spielberg, “An Idiot Abroad with Ricky Gervais,” “Outrageous Acts of Science,” “Unexplained Files,” “Survivorman,” “How It’s Made,” James Wood’s “FUTURESCAPE,” “How The Universe Works,” “Dark Matters with John Noble,” “The Challenger Disaster” with William Hurt, “Ridley Scott’s Prophets of Science Fiction,” and “Punkin Chunkin.”